Search the Health Library

 Researchers at the Vestibular NeuroEngineering Lab have shown that a damaged sense of balance can be restored effectively with a multichannel vestibular prosthesis device implanted in the inner ear.
 Their work aims to help the tens of thousands of people who suffer from severe loss of vestibular sensation due to genetic defects, drug reactions, Ménière’s disease, viral infection or other inner ear diseases.

-Search for current clinical trials offered by the Department of Otolaryngology-Head and Neck Surgery.
+The following clinical trials are currently being offered by the Department of Otolaryngology-Head and Neck Surgery.